7 Smart Last-Minute Moving Tips

 Maybe you received an unexpected job offer in another state, and the boss wants you on-site in a week.
-Or maybe you just discovered that you can’t renew the lease on your apartment, and you have to find another place to live ASAP.
+Or perhaps you just discovered that you can’t renew the lease on your apartment, and you have to find another place to live ASAP.

 Here are tips to make your move on short notice more manageable.

-Decide what you can take with you and what has to be tossed or given away.
-Get rid of that extra furniture and stuff you’ve accumulated if you’re not sure that you’ll have room for it in the new place.
 Do you really need a television in the spare bedroom or an end table that does nothing but collect unopened mail?

-Create a moving calendar.
+3. Create a moving calendar.

 You’ll need these items in your moving kit anyway — indispensable things that should always be within easy reach.
 With this approach, you can pack one room per day and be ready in a week.
 And if your home has more than seven rooms, stop reading this article immediately and call your friends for help.

-Rent storage, if necessary.
+4. Rent storage, if necessary.

 If you don’t know where you’ll be living, it’s easier and cheaper to put non-essentials in storage and to live out of a suitcase for a while.
-Plus, there’s no need to organize a storage unit with the same care it takes to arrange and decorate a new apartment or house.
+There’s no need to organize a storage unit with the same care it takes to arrange and decorate a new apartment or house.

 Pack accordingly.
 Set aside the everyday things that you can’t do without.
 Everything else goes into boxes.

-Festina lente.
+5. Festina lente.
 Make haste slowly.

 Last-minute moving doesn’t have to be hectic.
 Maybe the packing isn’t perfect.
-Maybe the labels aren’t as detailed as you’d like them to be.
+Perhaps the labels aren’t as detailed as you’d like them to be.
 Your goal is execution, not perfection.
 Just get ‘er done! — like the All-Pro quarterback who nails the two-minute drill.

-In a pinch, get help.
+6. In a pinch, get moving help.

 That’s what true friends are for, right?
 To help you when you need help the most?

-Hire last-minute movers who know the drill.
+7. Hire last-minute movers who know the drill.

 The last thing you need is to worry about basic logistics, making sure the boxes end up in the right place.
 You’ll be tired, stressed out, and ready for a break.
-Let somebody else take care of the X’s and O’s.
+Let somebody else take care of the Xs and Os.

-Remember the most important last-minute tip.
+Remember the most important last-minute moving tip.